The Perfect Sacrifice

 But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us

 Here we see it mentioned that Christ died for us.
 That much is true.
-But note that the Romans Road leaves out the cross and shed blood not to mention other things like the burial and resurrection of Christ.
-I find this incredible given the fact that the surrounding verses in Romans touch upon the blood etc.
+However, note that the Romans Road omits the cross and shed blood, as well as other aspects such as the burial and resurrection of Christ.
+I find this incredible given that the surrounding verses in Romans touch upon the blood, etc.

-Next the person is to confess / pray while believing God for salvation.
+Next, the person is to confess/pray while believing in God for salvation.

 Romans 10:9